kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 **Recommendation**
 The directors with average normalized profit greater than 2 and/or average normalized ROI greater than 1.5 have a track record of directing in movies with strong financial results, and should be hired on future movies.

-*Further analysis - what is the overlap between these two lists?*
+There is overlap between lists of directors with average normalized profit above the profit baseline, and directors with average roi above the roi baseline.
+Between the two lists, there are 105 directors.

 I also looked at the summary outcomes for all directors for these metrics.
 This analysis revealed that 75% of the directors with the highest average profit and 21% of the directors with the highest average ROI have appeared in less than 4 movies, and therefore won’t appear in the previous analysis.